 “I didn’t feel too bad with [getting back in the gym, getting muscle tone, athleticism, and coordination back] and believe it or not, when I was sick, and I don’t know how- I actually just stayed large.

 “I gained weight, don’t get me wrong.
 I didn’t look overly heavy, but I did gain some weight.
 I was about 290 at one point when I first started going back to the gym.
 I just kept pretty good strength because my brother was in the gym with me each week.

-Despite being one of wrestling’s most legitimate tough guys, his bout with malaria left him feeling down to a point where he even considering suicide.
+Despite being one of wrestling’s most legitimate tough guys, his bout with malaria left him feeling down to a point where he even considering taking his own life.

 “I couldn’t stand it,” admitted Blackman.
 “I had been working out from the time I was just thirteen years old, so not being able to train was eating at me.
 Not being able to bang on the heavy bags and wrestle people were driving me crazy.

 “I couldn’t do anything physical.
 If I dropped down to the floor and did 50 pushups, I would be tired for two or three days.

 “I will never forget, I had an 85-pound dumbbell at home.
 I would pick it up and do one set of curls on this arm and another on the other arm, and I would just sleep for two or three days.
 It was just awful.